-The Atmosphere: A cross between the female-free space where your favorite uncle and his drinking buddies play their weekly dominoes game, and the ancient, no-frills watering hole cum soul food joint that exists in every black neighborhood in America.
-The crowd is mostly what we'll call "grown and sexy."
-The decor is bright, which tends to make the place's physical scars obvious.
-But you won't find anyone there apologetic about it.
-Call it the spiritual twin of the considerably more rowdy Angie's Cocktails.
+The atmosphere: A cross between the female-free space where your favorite uncle and his drinking buddies play their weekly dominoes game and the ancient, no-frills soul-food joint in every black neighborhood in America.
+The crowd is mostly what we’ll call “grown and sexy.”
+The decor is bright, which tends to make the place’s physical scars obvious.
+Call it the spiritual twin of the considerably rowdier Angie’s in Columbia City.

-The barkeep: For the last 15 years, Yolanda [last name withheld by request].
+The bartender: For the past 15 years, Yolanda (last name withheld by request).

-So, as the rest of the patrons sip bottles of Budweiser, and the more flush among them Hennessey, I drink my Shirley Temple.
-It's sweet and fizzy down to the last.
-For a second I feel very self-conscious.
-I'm drinking something pink, which in this space is an obvious sign of an outlier, someone to be approached with caution.
-When it's over I notice the thin residue of grenadine left on the glass.
+As the rest of the patrons sip Budweiser and Hennessey, I drink my Shirley Temple.
+It’s sweet and fizzy, and for a second I feel very self-conscious.
+I’m drinking something pink, which in this space is an obvious sign of an outlier.
+When it’s gone, I notice the thin residue of grenadine left on the glass.